widmi/widis-lstm-tools/README.md

 pip install git+https://github.com/widmi/widis-lstm-tools
 ```

-To update your installation with or without dependencies, you can use:
+To update your installation with dependencies, you can use:

 ```bash
 pip install --upgrade git+https://github.com/widmi/widis-lstm-tools
 ```

-or
+To update your installation without dependencies, you can use:

 ```bash
 pip install --no-dependencies --upgrade git+https://github.com/widmi/widis-lstm-tools